Centauri2442/VRChat-SimpleAI/README.md

+## Note to Reviewers
+This project was developed under tight constraints (VRChat UdonSharp and networking limitations) and does not reflect my current code quality standards.
+For more representative examples of my work, please see my pinned repositories or visit my [portfolio](https://studioviolet.net/).

 # Simple AI | An UdonSharp based local and synced AI package, meant for use in VRChat!

 SimpleAI features multiple different forms of AI, and is meant to be used alongside the tutorial that I did as part of TLX!
 It is useful beyond that however, as there is multiple different AI's that you can base your own AI's off of!